intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 Different types of rnn cells can be added using add() function.

-RecurrentDecoder supports returning state and cell of its rnn cells at last time step by using getState.
+RecurrentDecoder supports returning state and cell of its rnn cells at last time step by using getStates.
-If contained cell is MultiRNNCell, use getStates/setStates instead.
+With MultiRNNCell, it will return hiddenstate of each single cell at last time step.
 Parameters:

 * `outputLength` sequence length of output